Table of contents

 Key takeaway:

-Expect DSCR loan rates in the 7–9% range, and remember that improving your credit score, DSCR, and lowering your LTV can all help you secure the best possible rate.
+Expect DSCR loan rates to track slightly above the conventional 30 year fixed rate mortgage, based on the 5 Yr Treasury and your credit spread.
+Remember that improving your credit score, DSCR, and lowering your LTV can all help you secure the best possible rate.

 Loan-to-Value (LTV) Ratios